AlibabaCloudDocs/cbwp/intl.en-US/Product Introduction/Product overview.md

 # Product overview {#concept_mks_snx_b2b .concept}

- Internet Shared Bandwidth helps you manage your Internet bandwidth in a unified way.
-After creating an Internet Shared Bandwidth, you can add EIPs in the same region of the Internet Shared Bandwidth to it.
-With Internet Shared Bandwidth, you can manage the Internet traffic for the cloud resources bound to these EIPs and use peak bandwidth in Gbps.
+ Internet Shared Bandwidth helps you manage your Internet bandwidth in a more methodical and structured manner.
+After creating an Internet Shared Bandwidth in a particular region, you can add Elastic IPs \(EIP\) from the same region.
+With Internet Shared Bandwidth, you can manage the Internet traffic for your cloud resources bound to these EIPs and use peak bandwidth as necessary.

 ## Benefits {#section_cyt_vnx_b2b .section}

--   Large BGP bandwidth with high quality
+-   Border Gateway Protocol \(BGP\) with high bandwidth and high quality

-    -   Up to 89 high-quality BGP lines covering the world, enjoying the same BGP multiple path bandwidth as Taobao and Tmall.
+    -   Up to 89 high-quality BGP lines around the globe, with the same BGP multiple path, high quality bandwidth as Taobao and Tmall.
     -   An Internet Shared Bandwidth instance of 100 Gbps bandwidth is available.
 -   Uniformly manage the Internet egress

-    You can add an EIP in the same region to an Internet Shared Bandwidth instance.
-Then the EIP becomes a pure public IP and uses the bandwidth of the Internet Shared Bandwidth.
-It is easier to manage and monitor public network traffic.
+    You can add an EIP to an Internet Shared Bandwidth instance from the same region.
+The EIP then becomes a pure public IP and uses the bandwidth of the Internet Shared Bandwidth.
+Adding an EIP to an ISB instance makes it much easier to manage and monitor public network traffic.